paypal/skipto/README.md

 # SkipTo, v1.0
 ======

-SkipTo is a replacement for your old classic "Skipnav" (so please use it as such)!
+SkipTo is a replacement for your old classic "Skipnav" link, (so please use it as such)!
-This script will create a drop-down menu consisting of the most important places on a given web page.
+The SkipTo script creates a drop-down menu consisting of the most important places on a given web page.
 The menu will make it easier for keyboard and screen reader users to quickly jump to the desired location by simply choosing it from the list of options.

 ## How it works
 1. The SkipTo menu becomes visible the first time the user tabs into the page.